 This novel, a stand-alone urban fantasy about a hidden world that lurks beneath the streets of London, the world of London Below, consisting of all those who have ‘fallen between the cracks of reality’, was a charming reading experience.
 Reminiscent of childhood classics like The Lion, the Witch and the Wardrobe, the other world of this story is much like a Narnia for adults – filled with monsters and saints, angels and knights, and, most importantly, a strong sense of mission and purpose which forms the core of the book.

-Besides of course Harry Potter, fantasy is not an area of fiction I had ever really explored or found myself at home with.
+With a few obvious exceptions (HP, LotR, etc.), fantasy is not an area of fiction I had ever really explored or found myself at home with.
 But the pleasure of discovering The Floating Market, a giant bazaar (which moves from location to location) where people trade all manners of junk and magical items, was one which was reminiscent of the first time experiencing the moving staircases of Hogwarts.
 So, even for those who find fantasy somewhat out of their comfort zone, this book will certainly surprise and enchant.
 My experience as the reader in many ways paralleled the experience of Richard as he slowly fell from the reality we all know (and sometimes detest).